ads91/exchange/README.md

 ## What is it?

 An engine for matching bids and offers.
-Trades are asynchronougly booked and matched through seperate goroutines.
+Orders are asynchronougly booked and matched.

+Orders are first matched by price then by time of arrival to the exchange.
+If the lowest offer price is higher than the highest bid price, the two are matched at the corresponding mid-price.

-Trade booking can be achieved via CSV or JSON file trade representations saved to an OS directory or sent via a JSON HTTP request.
+Order booking is achieved via CSV or JSON trade representations saved to a directory local to the application or consumed via an HTTP request.

 ## Usage